Life Mottos

 But hoped by using fiery darts

-They'd bum this motto in men's hearts.
+They'd burn this motto in men's hearts.

 One night a sinner passed along